-Perhaps you’ve just bought your first tent and are assembling it when you come across a piece of fabric that is unattached.
+Perhaps you’ve just bought your first tent and are assembling it when you come across an unattached piece of fabric.
 What is it, and what do you do with it?

-Maybe you’re an experienced camper looking to buy a new tent, but you can’t decide whether to buy a tent with a full coverage or partial coverage rainfly.
+Maybe you’re an experienced camper looking to buy a new tent, but you can’t decide whether to buy a tent with full or partial rainfly coverage.

-No matter where you’re at in your camping journey, we’re here to help demystify the rainfly!
+No matter where you’re in your camping journey, we’re here to help demystify the rainfly!

 A rainfly is a multipurpose component of a tent that is typically (but not always) a separate piece that goes over the mesh top.
 The rainfly is water-resistant and intended to keep rain, snow, and other natural elements out of the tent.
 Additionally, a rainfly can be helpful in cold weather by helping to keep the warm air in the tent.

 When camping this summer during the Brood X Cicada boom, I expected nothing more than the deafening sound of the cicada song.
 Imagine my surprise when my tent appeared to have sticky raindrops falling on it from an otherwise clear sky.

 It turned out the cicadas were urinating on my tent.
 I was exceptionally grateful my rainfly was on for the trip!

 - The Purpose of a Rainfly – The Ultimate Guide to Rainflys